Skip to main content

 Tax freeze on your current home No broad statewide freeze Proposition 19 can transfer an old tax base when you move, but it is not a freeze for staying in the same home.

-Circuit-breaker credit or rebate No broad current statewide homeowner program listed by California tax agencies If you see those terms online, double-check whether the site is talking about another state, an old California program, or a proposal rather than current law.
+Circuit-breaker credit or rebate No broad current statewide homeowner program listed by California tax agencies If you see those terms online, check whether the site is talking about another state, an old California program, or a proposal rather than current law.

 Move-related tax relief Yes Proposition 19 is often the biggest savings tool for homeowners age 55 and older who want to move.